Can we book direct and avoid traveler fees?

 1. No candles, fireworks or fire pits anywhere on property.
 Many of our cabins have battery-operated flameless candles.

-2. No more guests at the cabin than you’ve declared in your party unless approved in advance.
+2. No additional guests at the cabin than you’ve declared unless approved in advance.